header

 • Abdominal pain, headache, anorexia, nausea, diarrhoea, coughing and mouth ulcers can occur.

-• Absorption may be reduced in diarrhoea and vomiting, and blood levels are significantly reduced with concomitant use of tetracyclines, metoclopramide and some other drugs.
+• Absorption may be reduced by diarrhoea and vomiting, and blood levels are significantly reduced with concomitant use of tetracyclines, metoclopramide and some other drugs.

 • The proguanil component can delay the metabolism of the anticoagulant, warfarin, and result in bleeding.
 Those planning to take warfarin must discuss this with their doctor before starting any treatment.